enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 Well, noone of them are.
 They both give the same results, even by using different techniques Which is weird right?
 I mean AIMS has 1500 electrodes.
 Tha's more than 20 more than Argus!

-For that, we have to look at the design of electrodes.
-Now that we have this signal turn into electric, we have to find where and how
+May be we'll find an explanation by going deeper in the electrodes.
+Now that we have this signal turn into electric, we have to find where to place those electrodes, and how they make the retinal cells react.
 ## MicroElectrodes Stimulations